2000rick/movie-search-engine/README.md

 Binary operators: "AND" & "OR"

-All search queries should follow the formats below for optimal results:
+#### All search queries should follow the formats below for optimal results:

     Brackets [ ] means optional.

     1. Simple query: [UnaryOp] &lt;categoryName>=&lt;desiredCriteria>
-2. Complexy query: [UnaryOp] &lt;categoryName>=&lt;desiredCriteria> &lt;BinaryOp> [UnaryOp] &lt;category2>=&lt;criteria> &lt;BinaryOp> [UnaryOp] &lt;category3>=&lt;criteria> (extend...)
+    2. Complexy query: [UnaryOp] &lt;categoryName>=&lt;desiredCriteria> &lt;BinaryOp> [UnaryOp] &lt;category2>=&lt;criteria> &lt;  BinaryOp> [UnaryOp] &lt;category3>=&lt;criteria> (extend...)

-Examples:
+#### Examples:

     "STATUS=Released" or "genres=animation" or "TITLE=Endgame"

     "not genres=action and not genres=family"

     "budget=150 and genres=Music and genres=Drama and genres=Family AND GENRES=Animation AND GENRES=Comedy AND GENRES=Fantasy"

 #### Invalid Inputs Description:

     Search query can be an empty string, in which case all fetched movie data are selected.

     Unless query is an empty string, all queries must have an equal sign '='.

     If an element in the query is not a logic operator, then it must contain '='.

     The search query cannot begin with a binary operator ("AND" or "OR").

     Search query cannot end with an operator (e.g. "title=endgame and").

     No binary operator should be immedidately followed by another binary operator (e.g. "Genre=Action AND OR Actor=Elizabeth" IS INVALID).

     Operator "NOT" cannot be followed by another operator (e.g. "NOT NOT Genre=Action" is not allowed, "Genre=Action AND NOT OR Actor=Matt" is invalid).

 ## Testing